FrenchFive/OBS/README.md

 # OBS

-Here is some code i create w/ chat for stream
+Here is some code i created w/ chat for streaming

 > [!WARNING]
 > Some utilities/plugins/modules may be required.